Aetas/Final-Project/README.md

 * If any of the steps say there is no executable to run then run `sudo chmod u+x ./file_name` on it.

 #### Windows
 1. Windows has a version of unix-make that I have never used but should work fine.
 Just make sure all the files are in the same directory, as windows doesn't fare well with bash scripts.
-Then run `make gcc` as per usual.
+Then run `make` as per usual.

 2. Compile with visual studio as a project.
 Set header path to the `HashMap.h` location or write `#include"../include/HashMap.h`